nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.7.
 Updating a Habit

-A `UpdateHabitCommand` object is returned from the `UpdateParser` if the users input is successfully parsed as shown below.
+A `UpdateHabitCommand` object is returned from the `UpdateParser` if the user input is successfully parsed as shown below.
 If the update command is not provided with a goal index and a habit index, or without any update flags it will throw an exception.

 ![](Diagram_Images/Implementation_Diagram_Images/UpdateHabitCommandParserSequenceDiagram.png)